 Read on for more ANZAC Day facts about the ANZACs and why this day is so important for Australians and New Zealanders.

-ANZAC Day facts
+ANZAC Day facts for kids

 - The ANZACS landed on the Gallipoli Peninsula in Turkey on the 25th April 1915.
 This day is now known as ANZAC Day.